shwetarkadam/flipkart_reviewscrapper/README.md

 ## Steps to execute this project in Pycharm/Anaconda Environment:

-1.Create a new project in Pycharm.
+1.Create a new project in Pycharm.<br/>
-2.Make sure you select **New environment using :Conda** 3.Click create and right click on the project name and select **Show In Explorer** option and go inside project name folder.
+2.Make sure you select **New environment using :Conda**<br/>
+3.Click create and right click on the project name and select **Show In Explorer** option and go inside project name folder.<br/>
-4.Download this project and copy paste all these files into your flask project folder.
+4.Download this project and copy paste all these files into your flask project folder.<br/>
-5.Go to pycham terminal and type the following command
+5.Go to pycham terminal and type the following command:

 	pip install -r requirements.txt

-This command will install all the libraries such as flask,beautiful soup,etc. required to execute this project.
+This command will install all the libraries such as flask,beautiful soup,etc. required to execute this project.<br/>
 6.Right click on flask_app.py file and select Run option.
 ****